rackerlabs/generator-ramlapi/generators/app/templates/_README.md

 3. JSON Schema that is referenced via a `"$ref"` is expected to be defined under a `"definitions"` sub-schema.
 See `schema/date-time.json` for an example.
 4. There are no namespace checks done, so watch out for name collisions.

+Example files are stored in the `examples/` directory.
+Examples must begin with the base name of the schema file they belong to.
+For example, each of the following examples would be validated against `schema/sample.json`:

+1. `examples/sample.json`
+2. `examples/sample2.json`
+3. `examples/sample-3.json`